awsimaya/observability-sfid/README.md

 ----

-## Using ADOT Collector to instead of the CloudWatch agent to collect metrics
+## Using ADOT Collector for Container Insights

-### Using helm to install adot collector
+### Install ADOT Collector using helm

 #### Delete the original namespace to avoid confusion